 - Is volunteer training required?

-Host city LOCs will schedule a training session for their volunteers.
+Each host city LOC will schedule a training session for their volunteers.
 While participation is not mandatory, it is highly encouraged, even if you have volunteered in the past.
 The training sessions are specific to the host city but if you are unable to attend the session for your city, you may attend at a different location.
 If you volunteer for more than one shift/host city, you need to attend only one training at either location.

 - Where do I park?